Jonas Neubauer: Continued success in early tournaments (2011–17)

-2014: First CTWC defeat

 Neubauer participated again in 2014, looking to defend his title for the fourth straight time.
 Neubauer made it to the finals, setting up a rematch with the previous year's finalist Harry Hong.
-Despite taking an early 1–0 lead, Neubauer was defeated 1–3 by Hong.
-This marked the first time Neubauer was defeated in competition, and it was Harry Hong's first and so far only Classic Tetris World Championship victory.
+Despite taking an early 1–0 lead, Neubauer was defeated 3–1 by Hong.
+This marked the first time Neubauer was defeated in competition, and it was Harry Hong's only Classic Tetris World Championship victory.
 After the tournament, Neubauer contemplated retirement but was convinced to keep competing by his wife.

-2015–2017: New streak

 In 2015, Neubauer returned to the competition motivated to claim his fifth title.
-He was once again able to reach the finals, where he defeated surprise finalist Sean Ritchie 3–1, successfully reclaiming the title after the previous year's defeat.
-Neubauer won his sixth title in 2016 after defeating first-time finalist Jeff Moore 3–1, in what is considered as the most popular Classic World Tetris Championship match in the competition's history, sparking renewed interest in the game and the competition.
+He was once again able to reach the finals, where he defeated surprise finalist Sean "Quaid" Ritchie 3–1, successfully reclaiming the title after the previous year's defeat.
+Neubauer won his sixth title in 2016 after defeating first-time finalist Jeff Moore 3–1, in what was once considered as the most popular Classic World Tetris Championship match in the competition's history, sparking renewed interest in the game and the competition.
 In 2017, Neubauer won his seventh title after defeating former finalist Alex Kerr 3–0 in the finals.
 Neubauer dropped only one game during the entirety of the competition during the quarterfinals against veteran Chad Muse.
 This was Neubauer's final title in the competition.